hjardonk/hjardonk.github.io/_pages/publications.md

 classes: wide
 ---

-Titles link to the published version while, when possible, <i class="ai ai-arxiv"> links to the arXiv version.
+Titles link to the published version while, when possible, <span><i class="ai ai-arxiv"></span> links to the arXiv version.

 #### Pre-prints: